quantumsand/quantumsand/README.md

 Quantum Sand is under the AGPLv3 and CC BY-SA 4.0 licenses.

+## Storytelling

+Within the storytelling of Quantum Sand, the main characters who teach Xenia and Andrew, are Chinese and Japanese.

+The Chinese characters are Ai and Zhao.

+The Japanese characters are Sakura and Akio.

+This reflects a deep fascination with Chinese and Japanese storytelling and artwork over a long period.

+Storytelling in videogames such as Ocarina of Time and Shenmue have left an impression that has lasted for decades.

 ## Screenshots of the app

 Quantum Sand Educational Art Game Storytelling